This post offers some simple tips to help collectors extend the life of analog recording media and prioritize their preservation for the long term.

 We live in a lucky time: we have sound recordings available to us at our very fingertips.
 Recorded sound surrounds us, and recordings – spoken or sung – are an almost passive part of our culture.

-Imagine the earliest days of recorded sound.
+These days we’re always awaiting the latest upcoming audio technology which transforms our listening experience every time, but imagine the earliest days of recorded sound.
 Imagine hearing that very first recording, a preserved moment, a voice.
 With each innovation of audio technology, the integrity of our culture and history became pressed upon a wax cylinder (or wire or platter or a compact disc or an audio file on our computer).
 This is our cultural history now.

 According to Firstounds.org, the first recorded sound was used for visual purposes – to observe the shape of a wave form – in 1860 by Édouard-Léon Scott de Martinville and could not be played back at the time.
 In 1877, Thomas Edison introduced his phonograph cylinder technology, which allowed for playback.
 Audio technology has evolved to include a constantly expanding list of formats.
 (We’re now able to capture audio using a high speed camera without a microphone!)
 With the invention of digital audio, we recognize a need to preserve those previously recorded analog sounds.
 The recordings are not necessarily becoming obsolete, but devices to play back some of those recordings are.
 (Cylinder technology is nearly 140 years old; wire technology is over 70 years old.)
 And the media on which those recordings exist is rapidly degrading.